 You can access additional ticket details by clicking on the Options tab near the top of the Remote Support Ticketing page.

 The Support URL field allows you to enter a custom url that users can access on the top right of the remote support ticket submission page.

 If necessary, you can also setup and additional link beneath the Support URL by filling in the Additional Link Title and Additional Link URL fields as well.

 And finally, you can toggle on whether or not guest users have the ability to add location details, attach files to the ticket, or tie existing Incident IQ user's into their tickets as followers.
-By default, these options are toggled off and do not appear for guest users.

 Enabling or Disabling Remote Support Ticketing

 If you ever need to disable or re-enable the Remote Support Ticketing feature, you can do so on the Form Details tab by toggling the Remote Support Enabled option on or off.